AbhiGit799/angular-typescript2/README.md

 # TypeScript Project For Angular PART 2
 Hi, <br/>
-This is my First Learning Project on Typescript for Angular PART-2 <br/>
+This is my Learning Project on Typescript for Angular PART-2 <br/>
 This project was generated with Angular CLI Angular CLI: 14.0.0. <br/>
 node --version = v14.20.0 <br/>
 npm --version = 6.14.17 <br/>